Myanmar Military Transfers Aung San Suu Kyi from Prison to House Arrest

 What's Next

-Observers are watching for further official updates on Suu Kyi's condition and location.
-International responses and calls for her release may continue as details remain unclear.
+Observers are watching for further official updates on Suu Kyi's condition and possible changes in her legal status or treatment by the authorities.

 Sources